syncfusion-content/ej2-buttons-docs/ej2-javascript/button-group/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-> You can check out the [themes](https://ej2.syncfusion.com/documentation/appearance/theme/) section to know more about built-in themes and CSS reference for individual controls.

 ## Add ButtonGroup to the project

 Add the HTML div tag with class name as `e-btn-group` and the button elements that should group inside the div element with class name as